Dennise Longo Quiñones

 Dennise Noemí Longo Quiñones is a Puerto Rican lawyer and government official serving as the Secretary of Justice of Puerto Rico.
 Longo Quiñones was previously a United States Attorney and assistant federal prosecutor.
 She was a special assistant to Secretary of Justice José Fuentes Agostini from 1998 to 2000 and the legal advisor of Governor Luis Fortuño from 2009 to 2012.

 Early life and education

 Dennise Noemí Longo Quiñones was born in San Juan, Puerto Rico to Concepción Quiñones de Longo and raised in Bayamón.
 She completed grade school at the Colegio Santo Domingo and graduated from the Colegio Puertorriqueño de Niñas.
 Longo Quiñones earned a bachelor's degree in political science and Latin American studies at Brown University.
 She attended graduated school at the George Washington University Law School (GW Law) while working as a paralegal for Brown & Wood.
 Longo Quiñones also worked in the United States Department of Justice Civil Division and the office of the Federal public defender.
 She participated in the GW Law Immigration Clinic and interned for the United States House of Representatives.
-In 1993, Longo Quiñones completed a Juris Doctor at GW Law and was admitted to the Maryland State Bar Association.
+In 1993, Longo Quiñones completed a Juris Doctor at GW Law and was admitted to the practice of law in Maryland.